Ferguson, North Carolina -

 Directions:

-Unable to verify that the road from the state marker is either Tom Dula Road or has a number.
-The sign is missing.
-The Tom Dula marker is about 10 miles southwest of Wilksboro on NC 268.
-When you see the marker, turn left on the unmarked road and go 1.1 miles, not 1.5 as the state marker says.
+The Tom Dula marker is about ten miles southwest of Wilksboro on Hwy 268.
+When you see the marker, turn left on the unmarked road and go 1.1 miles, not 1.5 as the marker says.
 Pull into the entrance to an unused farm road that angles to the left.
-You'll see the path around the gate.
-It' a real shame that the head stone has been defaced.
-The Laura Foster marker is about 5 miles farther sw on 268.
-It is on the right and very easy to miss.
-Look for the pull off.
-The grave site is across the road.
-Climb the gate and walk over if there are no cows in the field.
-The fence is electric!
+You'll see the path around the gate (Note: the headstone has been defaced).
+The Laura Foster marker is about five miles further southwest on Hwy 268.
+It's on the right and very easy to miss.
+Look for the pull-off.
+The grave is across the road, and visible from it.
+A path leads to the fenced-in burial site.
+Careful: the fence is electric!

 Visitor Tips and News About Graves of Tom "Dooley" Dula and Victim Laura Foster